 Ways Adults Can Earn a Maryland High School Diploma - Adult Education and Literacy Services

-In Maryland there are two ways an adult who has dropped out of school before graduating may earn a high school diploma.
+In Maryland there are three ways an adult who has withdrawn from high school before graduating may earn a high school diploma.

 In order to pass the test, a minimum score must be obtained in the content areas of Reasoning through Language Arts, Science, Social Studies and Mathematics.